gouniverse/utils/README.md

 - <b>RandStr(len int) string</b> - generates a random string
 - <b>RandStrFromGamma(length int, gamma string) string</b> - generates random string of specified length with the characters specified in the gamma string
 - <b>Slugify(s string, replaceWith rune) string</b> - converts a string to slug
+- <b>StrLeftFrom(s string, needle, string) string</b> - returns the substring on the left side of the needle
+- <b>StrRightFrom(s string, needle, string) string</b> - returns the substring on the right side of the needle
 - <b>StrToInt(s string) (int, error)</b> - converts a string to Int32
 - <b>StrToInt64(s string) (int64, error)</b> -  converts a string to Int64
 - <b>StrToMD5Hash(text string) string</b> - StrToMD5Hash converts a string to MD5 hash